Berlin Tourist Cards

 Charlottenburg Palace| ©Dmitry Makeev

-There is a visit that is not included in the Berlin Pass and that, if you have time, is well worth doing during your trip to the German capital: the tour of the Charlottenburg Palace.
+There is one visit that is not included in the Berlin Pass but, if you have time, is well worth doing during your trip to the German capital: a tour of Charlottenburg Palace.

-This 18th century palace is the most important palace in the German capital and, in addition to enjoying its sumptuous interior decoration, it has impressive gardens open to the public free of charge.
-The visit is ideal to get away from the stress of central Berlin, is easily accessible by public transport and will take you no more than a morning.
+This 18th-century palace is the most important in the German capital and, in addition to its sumptuous interior decoration, it has impressive gardens that are open to the public free of charge.
+The visit is ideal for getting away from the stress of central Berlin, is easily accessible by public transport, and won't take more than a morning.

-In addition, Charlottenburg Palace also offers premium experiences such as a classical music concert by the Berlin Resident Orchestra or an elegant three-course dinner at the Orangery.
-If you're interested in learning more about this experience, you can visit this article on Charlottenburg Palace in Berlin.
+In addition, Charlottenburg Palace also offers premium experiences such as a classical music concert by the Berlin Resident Orchestra or an elegant three-course dinner in its winter garden.
+If you're interested in learning more about this experience, you can visit this article about Charlottenburg Palace in Berlin Tickets and Tours.

 Book a guided tour of Berlin